This post may contain affiliate links. Please read our disclosure policy.

 stuffed zucchini boats on a white plate

-I don’t think zucchini does too well in the microwave, so I recommend reheating them in an oven at 350º for about 10 to 15 minutes (depending on the size and shape of the zucchini).
-Of course, you can microwave them instead if you’re in a time crunch.
+I recommend reheating zucchini boats in an oven at 350º for about 10 to 15 minutes (depending on the size and shape of the zucchini).
+You can microwave them instead if you’re in a time crunch.

 Course: Appetizer, Dinner